thoughtspot/thoughtspot.github.io/_admin/data-modeling/delete-relationship.md

 ---
 title: [Delete a relationship]

-last_updated: tbd
+last_updated: 11/15/2019
-summary: "You can delete relationship (link) between tables through the application or TQL."
+summary: "You can delete a relationship between tables through the ThoughtSpot application or TQL."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html